 Coffee!
 French press or homemade cold brew during the week, and lattes on the weekend.
 With whole milk.
 And an almond croissant from my favorite cafe!

-For more information on how to start your own VA business, check out my Resource page for articles, courses, books, and more!
+For more information on how to start your own VA business, check out the Introvert VA Club for tutorials, templates, support, and more!